-Looking round at other successful examples of charging for content, there is quite a wide range of business models, from small variations on the basic “put content behind a pay wall theme” through to radically different approaches.
+Looking around at other successful examples of charging for content, there is quite a wide range of business models, from small variations on the basic “put content behind a paywall theme” through to radically different approaches.

 As I don’t pass my own test for pontificating with confidence on this matter, I’m not making any firm predictions but given the range of business models available it would be surprising if we simply see everyone ending up trying the same approach.